RageAgainstTheAssembly/EPML-ITMO/docs/report.md

 - Jupyter notebook solution using that package
 - Docker reproducibility
 - Git usage: starting out with pushing changes to `develop` branch, testing docker on `feature/docker`, finally pushing to `main`
+- DVC-based data and model versioning

+In this HW we add:
+- MLFLOW experiment tracking
+- Utils for running a grid of experiments with different models and hyperparams for comparison
+- MLFlow logging: metrics, parameters and artifacts

 #### A few notes on the specifics:
 - We use Wine Quality prediction as an example